 *Tuition and accommodation fees are subject to adjustment.
 Refer to the latest information here.

 EdUHK offers two Research Postgraduate (RPg) programmes (Doctor of Philosophy (PhD) and Master of Philosophy (MPhil)), a Doctor of Education (EdD) programme, and a variety of taught postgraduate (TPg) programmes.

 PhD and MPhil Programmes

 Students enrolled in the RPg programmes receive training in research skills and conduct independent research under the guidance of a team of renowned supervisors.
 Candidates are also expected to publish and actively participate in conferences and other academic activities.
-The taught programmes were designed with a view to combining specialist study and broad-based training in professional reflection, assessment and research methods.
+The taught programmes are designed with a view to combining specialist study and broad-based training in professional reflection, assessment and research methods.

 Research Postgraduate Studentships and Scholarships

 All full-time research students admitted to the RPg programmes are automatically considered for the Research Postgraduate Studentship (RPGS), which provides RPg students with financial assistance.
 RPGS is based on academic merit, and the award is not treated as taxable income.
 The value of the studentship is revised by the University from time to time.
-The monthly stipend for the 2018-19 academic year is about US$2,070 for all MPhil and PhD students and around US$2,110 for post-candidacy PhD students.
+The monthly stipend for the 2019/20 academic year is about US$2,160 for all MPhil and PhD students and around US$2,220 for post-candidacy PhD students.
 RPGS is tenable on an annual basis.
 Awards for subsequent years are reviewed and revised by the University, subject to the satisfactory performance of the RPGS holders.